Author Archives: Thomas Tolkien

 - I disabled the AMD device driver by right clicking on it in Device Manager, and selecting ‘disable’.

 - I then loaded Vegas.
 Vegas loads fine without the AMD driver.
 I then go to Preferences – Video and turn the GPU acceleration off.
 (Just to ensure that the next time Vegas loads it does not crash.

 - I then used the Driver Uninstall Utility – DDU – to uninstall the AMD driver.
 Follow the instructions and it sets up a restore point and restarts.

 - Laptop then boots into Windows with no AMD driver.

 - I then downloaded Leshcast’s Catalyst.
+Older releases, such as 15.4 work better.
 Takes a while.
 Then unpacked it.
 Read the instructions and first couple of pages of the manual carefully.
 The catalyst software spots the two graphics cards and using a .bat file, installs an upgrade for the Intel card, and then restarts.

 - Once booted again, the .bat file continues and brings up the AMD installer.
 The all important magic occurs during the system analysis.
 Then the installation proper loads.
 This is the crucial bit.
 When faced with the installation box to tick, ensure ALL the boxes are ticked (except the ‘settings’ which are pre-crossed.
 Press install and after 5-10 minutes this will restart and boot.